 You can stock up on water and food at one of the two general stores located at Hana, about ten miles away.

-Kipahulu can support up to one hundred campers, whereas Hosmer Grove can support up to fifty.
-Both of these campgrounds are reserved in person.
+Kipahulu can accommodate up to one hundred campers, whereas Hosmer Grove can accommodate up to fifty.
+Both of these campgrounds must be reserved in person.

-When it comes to Kipahulu, picture laying under a tree in your tent, hammock, or sleeping bag, towards the cliff’s edge, with ocean views and watching the sunrise over the Pacific without even having to get up!
+When it comes to Kipahulu, picture yourself lying under a tree in your tent, hammock, or sleeping bag, towards the cliff’s edge, with ocean views and watching the sunrise over the Pacific without even having to get up!

 It’s a magical experience.